Q & A on Industrial Funding

 How much cash does the company need to provide?

-This sum is payable over the three years of the PhD project, beginning in October 2023, or by a single payment in 2023.
+This sum is payable over the three years of the PhD project, beginning in October 2025, or by a single payment in 2025.
 Payment terms can be negotiated with the company: initial lump sum, 3 annual instalments, 6 six-monthly instalments or 12 quarterly instalments.

 These sums are similar to industrial CASE studentships where the company must provide a top-up of a minimum of one third of the EPSRC funding.

 Research Studentship funding qualifies for R&D Tax credits when undertaken via a Contract with a University (Sub-contractor costs).
-As explained in the box below (source: www.Gov.uk website) an SME would qualify for 100% of their Costs, plus 130%.
+As explained in the box below (source: www.Gov.uk website) this allows an SME deduct an extra 86% of their qualifying costs from their yearly profit, as well as the normal 100% deduction, to make a total of 186% deduction.
 A large company would be able to claim 100% plus 13% against their corporation tax.
 An SME may even be able to claim if they do not currently pay corporation tax.

-This is a major boost as your company’s corporation tax is reduced by 230% for an SME and 113% for large corporations.
+This is a major boost as your company’s corporation tax is reduced by 230% for an SME and 120% for large corporations.
 Even a SME who has not paid any corporation tax but is making NI payments for their employees can recover some of their contribution over a number of years.

-Claiming Research and Development tax reliefs – GOV.UK (www.gov.uk) |
+Claiming Research and Development tax reliefs – GOV.UK (www.gov.uk)

-Types of R&D relief |
+Types of R&D relief

-There are different types of R&D relief, depending on the size of your company and if the project has been subcontracted to you or not. |
+There are different types of R&D relief, depending on the size of your company and if the project has been subcontracted to you or not.

-Small and medium sized enterprises (SME) R&D Relief |
+Small and medium sized enterprises (SME) R&D Relief

-You can claim SME R&D relief if you’re a SME with: |
+You can claim SME R&D relief if you’re a SME with:

--less than 500 staff |
+-less than 500 staff

--a turnover of under 100 million euros or a balance sheet total under 86 million euros |
+-a turnover of under 100 million euros or a balance sheet total under 86 million euros

-You may need to include linked companies and partnerships when you work out if you’re a SME. |
+You may need to include linked companies and partnerships when you work out if you’re a SME.

-SME R&D relief allows companies to: |
+SME R&D relief allows companies to:

--deduct an extra 130% of their qualifying costs from their yearly profit, as well as the normal 100% deduction, to make a total 230% deduction |
+-deduct an extra 86% of their qualifying costs from their yearly profit, as well as the normal 100% deduction, to make a total 186% deduction

--claim a tax credit if the company is loss making, worth up to 14.5% of the surrenderable loss |
+-claim a tax credit if the company is loss making, worth up to 14.5% of the surrenderable loss

-Research and Development Expenditure Credit |
+Research and Development Expenditure Credit

-This replaces the relief previously available under the large company scheme. |
+This replaces the relief previously available under the large company scheme.

 Large companies can claim a Research and Development Expenditure Credit (RDEC) for working on R&D projects.
 It can also be claimed by SMEs and large companies who have been subcontracted to do R&D work by a large company.
-The RDEC is a tax credit of 13% of your qualifying R&D expenditure (since 2020). |

 Can two companies jointly fund a student?